Tyler Stewart: Early life

 Stewart was born in Toronto, but was raised in Newmarket, Ontario.
 He is the son of Sandra Stewart and stepson of Robert Stewart.
 Stewart's biological father, Leonard Hawkins, is black, a fact which Stewart learned when he was about 12 years old.
 His stepfather sang in a Scarborough rock band named "The Wizards of Id", formed at Woburn Collegiate Institute where both Steven Page and Ed Robertson would later attend.
 He credits his parents' relative youth (they were only 19 when he was born) with exposing him to interesting music which was frequently played around the house when he was young.
 He has claimed that his unique eyebrows are the result of his shaving them off when he was eight years old.

 Stewart is a graduate of Huron Heights Secondary School.
 He received a Bachelor of Applied Arts degree in Radio and Television Arts from Ryerson Polytechnical Institute (now Toronto Metropolitan University) in 1989, making him the only member of Barenaked Ladies to have earned a degree.

 Stewart was a member of The Ambassadors Drum and Bugle Corps, playing bongos and pit percussion from 1979–1980, and tri-drums from 1980 to 1982.
 He was the drummer for cowpunk/rockabilly band Pogo Rodeo and later 3 Day Bender in the late 1980s.
 When he met the Barenaked Ladies, at a buskers' festival, he was drumming for the Would Be Goods, a Guelph acoustic duo featuring stage actor Christine Brubaker, and singer Chris Reynolds.

+Barenaked Ladies

+In the summer of 1990, Stewart met Steven Page, Ed Robertson, and Jim Creeggan of Barenaked Ladies at the Waterloo Busker Carnival in Waterloo, Ontario, Canada.
+The band's then-percussionist, Andy Creeggan, was on hiatus with the band and they had been interested in adding a formal drummer who used a drum kit, as Creeggan played congas.
+Stewart joined the band and, when Creeggan returned, Creeggan switched to mostly playing keyboards.